 Our business exposes us to potential liability risks that are inherent in the manufacturing, marketing and sale of products used by consumers.
 We may be held liable if our product under development or other future products cause injury or death or are found otherwise unsuitable during usage.
-Our future products to be developed are expected to incorporate sophisticated components and computer software can contain errors, particularly when first introduced.
+Our future products to be developed are expected to incorporate sophisticated components and computer software.
+Complex software can contain errors, particularly when first introduced.
 In addition, new products or enhancements may contain undetected errors or performance problems that, despite testing, are discovered only after installation.
-While we believe our technology will be safe, because our proposed solution is an RT-based technology that is being designed to be used in close proximity to users, users may allege or possibly prove defects, some of which could be alleged or proved to cause harm to users or others.
+While we believe our technology will be safe, because our proposed solution is an RF-based technology that is being designed to be used in close proximity to users, users may allege or possibly prove defects, some of which could be alleged or proved to cause harm to users or others.
 A product liability claim, regardless of its merit or eventual outcome, could result in significant legal defense costs.
 We cannot guarantee that we will be able to obtain products liability insurance; if we do, however, the coverage limits of any insurance policies that we may choose to purchase to cover related risks may not be adequate to cover future claims, and the cost of insurance, if obtainable, could be prohibitive.
-If sales of our products increase or we suffer future product liability claim, any product liability claim, any product recalls or excessive warranty claims, whether arising from defects in design or manufacture or otherwise, could negatively affect our sales or require a change in the design or manufacturing process, any of which could harm our reputation and result in a decline in revenue, each of which would harm our business.
+If sales of our products increase or we suffer future product liability claims, we may be unable to maintain product liability insurance in the future at satisfactory rates or with adequate amounts.
+A product liability claim, any product recalls or excessive warranty claims, whether arising from defects in design or manufacture or otherwise, could negatively affect our sales or require a change in the design or manufacturing process, any of which could harm our reputation and result in a decline in revenue, each of which would harm our business.